 8. "World Goes Round"

-On one hand, it's a solid example of Stone's abilities as a teller of stories about regular folks' daily routines.
+On one hand, this hot country song is a solid example of Stone's abilities as a teller of stories about regular folks' daily routines.
 It's also a solid studio creation from its time, with well-placed fiddle accompaniment and a sweet guitar mini-solo.

 7. "Addicted to a Dollar"

-This old-fashioned honky-tonk boot-scooter rocks every bit as hard as Keith Whitley's "Hard Livin'" and other classics that allowed country singers to let loose musically and creatively.
+This old-fashioned honky-tonk up-tempo country song rocks every bit as hard as Keith Whitley's "Hard Livin'" and other classics that allowed country singers to let loose musically and creatively.

 6. "Warning Labels"